 The dinghy looks innocent, doesn't it?
-Well it's not.
+Well it is not.
 This thing is

 The label on the dinghy clearly states a maximum weight limit.

-ride you to shore so you don't have to use your trolling motor" we
+ride you to shore so you do not have to use your trolling motor" we

 looked.
 I read the label and it said "NOPE!"

 That safety label confirmed what I already knew.
 I was fat.
 It

 wasn't just me.
 Skipper was tipping the scales at six pounds.
 She

 should weigh 4 pounds.
 I was above 150, and at 25 had

 weighed 103.
 Ouch.